Neural Radiance Fields for the Real World: A Survey: Introduction

 Our organization is as follows.
 Section~\ref{sec:fundamental} provides an overview of \gls{nerf} and an in-depth review of fundamental improvement strategies for rendering quality and efficiency, followed by a brief introduction to alternative scene representations in Section~\ref{sec2:variants}.
 Then, Section~\ref{sec:challenges} offers a thorough analysis of key real-world challenges and their corresponding solutions.
-We explore various \gls{nerf} application tasks including reconstruction (Section~\ref{sec:recon}), robotics (Section~\ref{sec5:robotics}), recognition (Section~\ref{sec5:recognition}), and \add{3D generation and editing (Section~\ref{sec5:generative_ai})}.
-Moreover, Section~\ref{sec:practice} compiles frequently used tools and datasets.
+We explore various \gls{nerf} application tasks including reconstruction (Section~\ref{sec:recon}), robotics (Section~\ref{sec5:robotics}), recognition (Section~\ref{sec5:recognition}), and 3D generation and editing (Section~\ref{sec5:generative_ai}).
+Moreover, Section~\ref{sec:practice} compiles frequently used tools and datasets (Section~\ref{sec:practice}).
+Towards a practical use of \gls{nerf}-based techniques, we further provide a conceptual and decision-oriented synthesis of key \gls{nerf} methods in Section~\ref{sec1:taxonomy}.
 Finally, we conclude by discussing open challenges and key research directions in Section~\ref{sec:open_questions}.